You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 The ELATE Graduate Student Research Award seeks to support graduate student research that contributes to and extends ELATE’s efforts to examine important issues in English education.
 While the parameters of the award are broad, we encourage research that examines current issues in the field and offers implications for multiple audiences.
 The award provides a maximum of $2,500 to support a specific research project conducted by a graduate student; in addition, $500 is provided to support travel to the NCTE Convention to present that research.
 Graduate students at the master’s and doctoral level are eligible; all applicants must be members of ELATE.

 The Richard Meade Award for Research in English Language Arts Education recognizes published research-based work that promotes English Language Arts teacher development at any educational level and in any scope and setting.
 Nominations for this award can be made by any English Language Arts educator or by self-nomination.
-The Meade Award is presented in even-numbered years beginning in 2014.
+The Meade Award is presented in even-numbered years beginning in 2014; the next award will be made in 2020.

 The James Moffett Memorial Award for Teacher Research is a grant (usually $1000) offered by ELATE, in conjunction with the National Writing Project, to support teacher research projects that further the spirit and scholarship of James Moffett.